RoseCityRobotics/common_platform/docs/source/slam/localization.md

 # Localization Operations

-This guide covers robot localization procedures for the PARTS Common Robotics Platform.
+This guide covers robot localization procedures for the RCR Common Robotics Platform.

 ## Overview